 2.1 To be a strong and vital force in the general educational mission of the State University of New York through high quality library service.

-2.2 To further develop the principles and standards of librarianship in the State University of New York.
+2.2 To further develop the principles and standards of library professionals in the State University of New York.

-2.3 To advance the professional status of librarians of the State University of New York.
+2.3 To advance the professional status of library professionals of the State University of New York.

 2.4 To encourage individual and collective professional development.

-2.5 To provide an organizational framework for professional interaction among those interested in the quality of librarianship in the State University of New York.
+2.5 To provide an organizational framework for professional interaction among those interested in the quality of the library professions in the State University of New York.